snorkel-team/snorkel/README.md

 # Installation

+Snorkel requires Python 3.6 or later.
 To install Snorkel, we recommend using `pip`:

 ```bash
 pip install snorkel